EdwardRutz/web-storage-api/README.md

 ## Notes

-- Web storage limit is around 5-10MB.
+- Web storage limit is around 5-10 MB.
 - Stores on hard-drive.
+- Local storage is not secure so don't use for passwords and sensitive data
+- Is accessible via the domain where the storage was set and can be accessed by any JavaScript executed on the page.
 - Persistent storage.
 - Provides two objects for storing data on the client: `window.localStorage` and `window.sessionStorage`.
 - `window.localStorage` - stores data with no expiration date